AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 Read McAfee Review

 AVG offers three separate subscriptions: AVG Antivirus Free, AVG Internet Security, and AVG Ultimate.
-The first plan is completely free.
-You can try the second plan free for 30 days.
-The premium third plan is surprisingly budget-friendly, considering it includes useful tools like a VPN, performance enhancement tools, and anti-tracking technology.
+The first plan is completely free, and you can try the Internet Security plan for free for 30 days.
+The Ultimate plan is surprisingly budget-friendly, considering it includes useful tools like a VPN, performance enhancement tools, and anti-tracking technology.

 We recommend AVG Ultimate because it’s still affordable for anyone on a budget and comes with additional features.
 If you’re thinking you don’t need that much but still want some extra web browsing and phishing protection, the middle plan, AVG Internet Security, is definitely worth looking into for your everyday antivirus.